CampusAI/CampusAI.github.io/_lectures/lecture_1/lecture1.md

 - Learn by **imitating** enough human expert behavior

 ### What are main DRL challenges?
-- DRL methods are very **slow** to train: They require a lot of experience samples before they work well.
+- DRL methods are very **slow**: They require a lot of experience samples before they work well.
 - Humans re-use a lot of knowledge but **transfer** learning in DRL is still an open problem.
 - How should the **reward** function be?
 What is the role of **predictions**?